GLACIS·US state AI laws·Washington·Updated April 2026

 Status: Referred to Appropriations (January 2025).
 No private right of action.

-Operating AI in Washington State?
+Operating AI in Washington?